 Most trips begin and end on foot.
 These sidewalk design guidelines are established to enhance the accommodations and amenities focused toward people walking and enjoying public spaces.
-All memorable streets have inviting, vibrant sidewalks: Avenue des Champs Elysees, Las Ramblas, O'Connell Street, to name a few.
+All memorable streets have inviting, vibrant sidewalks: Avenue des Champs Elysee, La Rambla, O'Connell Street.
 Continuing in this tradition of excellence, these guidelines establish the experience of people as the guiding factor in space allocation and amenities.

-Quality sidewalks and public spaces promote walking, whether it is to connect to transit, to buy groceries at the corner store, or even bike or vehicle parking.
+Quality sidewalks and public spaces promote walking, whether it is to connect to transit, to buy groceries at the corner store, or from parking a vehicle or bike.
 Increasing the amount that Miami-Dade's citizens walk can improve physical and emotional wellbeing, can reduce air pollution, and can reduce the number of vehicles competing for space on streets.
 A well-designed public realm can also promote a sense of community and improve social capital among residents, visitors, and businesses in neighborhoods across the county.
 Creating an environment in which people can sit, linger, and see and be seen sets the stage for the formation of strong social bonds and a dynamic community.

 These guidelines empower communities to design resilient public spaces that provide for stormwater detention and filtration, improving both the public waterways as well as improving how streets respond to rain events.
-The inclusion of a healthy tree canopy can promote biodiversity within the urbanized area, enhance emotional wellbeing, and improve air quality by absorbing particulate matter.
+The inclusion of a healthy tree canopy can promote biodiversity within the urbanized area, can improve emotional wellbeing, and can improve air quality by absorbing particulate matter.